-Methods
+2. Methods

-Study area and sampling
+(a) Study area and sampling

-Here we used a sedimentary pollen data set described in [36], compiled from 20 palaeoecological case studies (comprising 1061 samples and 140 pollen taxa) in Northern Europe (Estonia and Latvia) (56-60° N, 22-28° E — Table S1) [36].
-We used the same chronologies that were used [36], based on IntCal09 calibration dataset [39], and the OxCal 4.1 program [40] combining radiocarbon ages and lithological data with sedimentary deposition models [41].
-Only the samples for which the SD of the age estimate did not exceed 100 years were kept in the analysis.
+Here we used a sedimentary pollen data set described in Reitalu et al. [25], compiled from 20 palaeoecological case studies (comprising 1061 samples and 140 pollen taxa) in Northern Europe (Estonia and Latvia) (56-60° N, 22-28° E — Table S1) [25].
+The study area is located between the boreal and nemoral forest zones, consisting mostly of Picea abies, Betula pendula, Populus tremula and Pinus sylvestris [51].
+This region has experienced important changes in both climate and human impacts over millennial time scales, with marked effects on vegetation dynamics [52].
+We used the same chronologies reported in Reitalu et al. [25], which was based on IntCal09 calibration dataset [53] and the OxCal 4.1 program [54], combining radiocarbon ages and lithological data with sedimentary deposition models [55].
+To avoid samples with large age uncertainties, only the samples for which the standard deviation of the age estimate did not exceed 100 years were kept in the analysis.
 The temporal range covered by each site can be seen in Fig. S1.

-The study area is located between the boreal and nemoral forest zones, consisting mostly of Picea abies, Betula pendula, Populus tremula and Pinus sylvestris.
-During the Late Glacial period (from 14650 to 11650 cal. yr BP), the area was covered with tundra vegetation, dominated by herbs and dwarf shrubs [42,43].
-The transition between the Late Glacial and the Holocene marked a rapid warming period that had an abrupt effect on vegetation response, with the formerly tundra vegetation being replaced by pine (Pinus) and birch (Betula) forests [43].
-Towards the mid-Holocene, characterized by the Holocene climate optimum in NE Europe, thermophilous and broad-leaved taxa (e.g. Tilia, Quercus, Ulmus and Corylus) arrived and became abundant.
-Over the late Holocene, the region experienced a more pronounced human impact with the establishment and expansion of agriculture (around 4000 cal. yr BP), increasing landscape openness and affecting species composition (e.g. introduction of several herbaceous species) [44].

-Following Reitalu et al. [36], we excluded some taxa from the Late Glacial period (earlier than 11650 cal. yr BP) since they are assumed to be re-deposited from older deposits (Corylus, Tilia, Quercus, Ulmus, Fraxinus, Alnus and Carpinus) [45].
-We used Andersen-transformed pollen counts to reduce the effect of dominant tree taxa with high pollen production on the estimation of taxa richness [33].
-Accordingly, the pollen sums of common tree taxa were multiplied by the Andersen transformation factors [46] and rarefied richness was calculated based on minimum number of pollen grains (300) in transformed data.
+Following Reitalu et al. [25], we excluded some taxa from the Late Glacial period (earlier than 11650 cal. yr BP) since they are assumed to be re-deposited from older deposits (Corylus, Tilia, Quercus, Ulmus, Fraxinus, Alnus and Carpinus) [56].
+Because pollen data does not directly reflect species proportions in the vegetation, with high pollen producers being overrepresented [22,57], some palaeoecological studies use methods to downweighting the high pollen producers prior to calculating diversity estimates (i.e. Andersen Transformation) [58].
+We did test the use of Andersen-transformed pollen counts, but present the results based on the raw data because there was almost no difference between raw and transformed results (Fig. S2).
+We also calculated the sample coverage (the expected proportion of identified pollen grains in a sample [59]), which was always very high (0.98), indicating that the taxa recorded were not strongly biased by differences in sampling effort.

-Dark diversity estimation
+(b) Dark diversity estimation